Everglades: Seminole

 Seminoles made their home in the Everglades.

+A Florida Indian Land Cessions map showing Cession 118 and Cession 173 (1832 Treaty with the Seminole).
+The Everglades' boundaries resisted early American settlement.

 Following the demise of the Calusa and Tequesta, Native Americans in southern Florida were referred to as "Spanish Indians" in the 1740s, probably due to their friendlier relations with Spain.
 The Creek invaded the Florida peninsula; they conquered and assimilated what was left of pre-Columbian societies into the Creek Confederacy.
 They were joined by remnant Indian groups and formed the Seminole, a new tribe, by ethnogenesis.
 The Seminole originally settled in the northern portion of the territory.
 In addition, free blacks and fugitive slaves made their way to Florida, where Spain had promised slaves freedom and arms if they converted to Catholicism and pledged loyalty to Spain.
 These African Americans gradually created communities near those of the Seminole, and became known as the Black Seminoles.
 The groups acted as allies.

 In 1817, Andrew Jackson invaded Florida to hasten its annexation to the United States, in what became known as the First Seminole War.
 After Florida became a U.S. territory in 1821, conflicts between settlers and the Seminole increased as the former tried to acquire lands.
+The Everglades and its vast wetland complex remained intact while surrounding territories were divided by two major treaties.
+The first was the 1823 Treaty of Moultrie Creek (Cession 118), which extended west of the Everglades.
+The second was the 1832 Treaty of Payne's Landing (Cession 173), which extended north from Lake Okeechobee.

 The Second Seminole War lasted from 1835 to 1842, and afterward, the US forcibly removed about 3,000 Seminole and 800 Black Seminole to Indian Territory (now Oklahoma), west of the Mississippi River.
 Many others died in the war.
 Conflict broke out again in the Third Seminole War from 1855 to 1859, when a few hundred Seminole fought off US forces from the swamps of the Everglades.
 The US finally decided to leave them alone, as they could not dislodge them even after this protracted and expensive warfare.